West Coast Ocean Acidification and Hypoxia Science Panel (OAH)

 About the Project

-The Institute for Natural Resources (INR) is working with the California Ocean Science Trust (CalOST) to convene an expert panel that will advance decision-makers’ understanding of the drivers and impacts of ocean acidification and hypoxia.
+The Institute for Natural Resources (INR) worked with the California Ocean Science Trust (CalOST) to convene an expert panel to advance decision-makers’ understanding of the drivers and impacts of ocean acidification and hypoxia.

-The panel will synthesize and interpret knowledge from this scientifically diverse and rapidly evolving field of research, and will identify research and monitoring priorities critical to the West Coast's future.
+The panel synthesized and interpreted knowledge from this scientifically diverse and rapidly evolving field of research, and identified research and monitoring priorities critical to the West Coast's future.

-CalOST and INR will guide and support the panel using their expertise in understanding manager needs and facilitating cross-disciplinary groups.
-Together CalOST and INR will serve as the link between the panel and state, regional and federal decision-makers by providing the management and policy context for ocean acidification and hypoxia.
+CalOST and INR guided and supported the panel using their expertise in understanding manager needs and facilitating cross-disciplinary groups.
+Together CalOST and INR served as the link between the panel and state, regional and federal decision-makers by providing the management and policy context for ocean acidification and hypoxia.

 About the Panelists: Interdisciplinary Expertise for Science Integration